John Kasich Is Considering A Run For Presidency In 2020 — Has Strong Words For The Republican Party

-For quite some time Ohio governor John Kasich has been mum on running for president in the 2020 election.
+For quite some time, Ohio governor John Kasich has been mum on running for president in the 2020 election.
 However, in a recent interview with CNN, John Kasich has come fairly close to announcing that he will run.

 John Kasich has come close to making his intentions clear on numerous occasions.
 Kasich has all but suggested that he will run in 2020.